 Assume that Teesside receives bids for 10 mcmd which would take the obligated level to 40 mcmd.
-Increase flows at Teesside ASEP in the test scenario to the obligated level, not including any Transfer and Trade bids (paragraph 42 a): i.e. by 4.7 mcmd to 30 mcmd.
+Increase flows at Teesside ASEP in the test scenario to the obligated level, not including any Transfer and Trade bids (paragraph 42 a): i.e. increase the current rebalanced supply level of 25.3 mcmd by 4.7 mcmd to 30 mcmd.

+Identify and Adjust Test Scenarios

+The gas supply will be rebalanced by reducing the flows (4.7 mcmd in this case) at an additional ASEP, selected on the basis of low interactivity with the recipient ASEP, and that there is sufficien flow to accommodate.
+In this scenario, Milford Haven.

 Rebalance at Milford Haven: 45.8 - 4.7 =41.1 mcmd (paragraph 42f).